-- Material input: The material this component receives from other components. - Information input: The information this component receives from other components. - Material output: The material this component provides to other components. - Information output: The information this component provides to other components. - Pre-defined information: The information about the constraints of this component in view of the material capacity. - Activities sequence: A sequence of activities performed by this component. - Performance measure: A set of measurements representing the component's performance within the supply chain.
+- Material input: The material this component receives from another components. - Information Input: The information this component receives from another components. - Material output: The material this component provides to another components. - Information output: The information this component provides to another components. - Pre-defined information: The information about the constraints of this component in view of the material capacity. - Activities sequence: A sequence of activities performed by this component. - Performance measure: A set of measurements representing the component's performance within the supply chain.